Symmetric Matrices: Theory and Applications: Classification

 \begin{ex} We apply rational transformation matrices and consider different cases of the maximum power $3^{\nu(\kappa)}$ of three that divides an entry $\kappa \in \mathbb{Q}$ of $A$; whereby $\nu(0) := \infty$.
 The exponent $\nu(\kappa)$ may be an arbitrary integral number; e.g. $\nu(2/3) = -1$.
 It fulfills the three properties of Remark \ref{rem_local}c) that can be readily verified.
 Due to the first property the three numbers $6 \alpha^2 , 6 \alpha \gamma , 3 \gamma^2$ have mutually different exponents $\nu$ if and only if $\nu(\alpha) \ne \nu(\gamma)$.
 Hence, for $a := 6 \alpha^2 + 6 \alpha \gamma + 3 \gamma^2$ to be integral we must have $\nu(\alpha) , \nu(\gamma) \ge 0$ according to all three properties.
 The same argumentation applies to $c := 6 \beta^2 + 6 \beta \delta + 3 \delta^2$.
 Since with $b := 12 \alpha \beta + 6 (\alpha \delta + \beta \gamma) + 6 \gamma \delta$ it follows $\nu(\kappa) \ge 0$ for all entries $\kappa$ of $A$ if $a,b,c$ are integral.
 But then $\nu(a),\nu(b),\nu(c) > 0$ as the defining equations of $a,b,c$ and the first and second property show.
 Hence $A^t Q A \in \mathbb{Z}^{2 \times 2}$ can not have coprime entries. \end{ex}

-The restriction to integral matrices would be less serious if their greatest common divisor was invariant under rational transformations of determinant $\pm 1$.
-But this illusion is already destroyed by the simple example
+The restriction to integral symmetric matrices would be less serious if their greatest common divisor was invariant under rational transformations of determinant $\pm 1$.
+But this illusion is already destroyed by the simple example Nevertheless we shall investigate integral symmetric matrices a little bit further; let us construct an infinite family of such $2 \times 2$-matrices so that they are pairwise rationally inequivalent.
+Therefore we use the following